kerstin-w/Travel-Africa/README.md

 - The user needs to enter email, username and password.
 - Email and username need to be unique.
 - The form will be validated and if the input is not valid, or data is missing the user will see an appropriate message on the screen.
-- Once the user entered all data a confirmation mail will be sent to the users email address to confirm the email address.
+- Once the user enters all data a confirmation email will be sent to the users email address to confirm the email address.
 - Afterwards the user can log into the page

 <img src="documentation/features/signup-1.png" width="600px" style="margin: 20px;">